-Set request parameters in the Recognition class constructor (
+Set request parameters through the constructor (

-Import with
+Import

 Prerequisites